NeoNeoHo/highchart/README.md

 # highchart
-Here are some of the example I use to showing stock price Welcoming any kinds of non-commercial usage of this project
+Here are some of the example I use to showing stock price.

+Any kinds of non-commercial use of this project is welcomed.

 GNU General Public License (GPL version 2)